kriszyp/lmdb-js/README.md

 * `snapshot`: Boolean indicating if a database snapshot is used for iteration (true by default).

 ### `store.openDB(database: string|{name:string,...})`
-LMDB supports multiple databases per environment (an environment is a single memory-mapped file).
+LMDB supports multiple databases per environment (an environment corresponds to a single memory-mapped file).
 When you initialize an LMDB store with `open`, the store uses the default root database.
 However, you can use multiple databases per environment/file and instantiate a store for each one.
 If you are going to be opening many databases, make sure you set the `maxDbs` (it defaults to 12).
 For example, we can open multiple stores for a single environment:
 ```
 const { open } = require('lmdb');
 let rootStore = open('all-my-data');